junaidrahim/autotyper/README.md

 Writing file content to cursor in 10 sec...
 ```

-In this time, position your cursor to where you want to type out the text.
+In this time, position your cursor to where you want to type out the text, when the delay ends,
+the content of the file will be written to the cursor.
 Can be used in online exams
 to write the content of a file, where copy paste is not allowed in the text box.

 ## License